Rose Ochi

-Takayo "Rose" Matsui Ochi (December 15, 1938 – December 13, 2020) was a Japanese-American attorney and civil rights activist notable for fighting for the approval of the Manzanar to become a National Historic Site and being the first Asian American woman to be appointed at the United States Assistant Attorney General level by President Bill Clinton, as well as being the first Asian American to be appointed to the Los Angeles Police Commission.
+Takayo "Rose" Matsui Ochi (December 15, 1938 – December 13, 2020) was a Japanese-American attorney and civil rights activist notable for fighting for the approval of the Manzanar to become a National Historic Site and being the first Asian American woman to be appointed at the United States Assistant Attorney General level by President Bill Clinton.
+She was also the first Asian American to be appointed to the Los Angeles Police Commission.

 Early life and education

 Ochi was born Takayo Matsui on December 15, 1938, in East Los Angeles, California, to Yoshiaki Roy and Mutsuko "Grace" Matsukawa Matsui, both who were from Kumamoto Prefecture, Japan.
 She was the third of four children and was born at the Japanese Hospital in East Los Angeles, unlike the many Nikkei babies that were born at home.
-When she was three, her family was sent to the Santa Anita Detention Center because of the U.S involvement in World War II and the signing of Executive Order 9066.
-After six months, they were then sent to the Rohwer War Relocation Center, where she was given the English name "Rose."
+When she was three, her family was sent to the Santa Anita Detention Center because of the U.S. involvement in World War II and the signing of Executive Order 9066.
+After six months, they were then sent to the Rohwer War Relocation Center, where she was given the English name "Rose".

 After the end of the war, Ochi's parents faced deportation since they were on a business visa and fought the proceedings in San Francisco while Ochi and her siblings were left in Elko, Nevada.
 There, she experienced racism against her by the locals, but when her parents had the deportation orders overturned with the help of the ACLU, the family returned to East Los Angeles.

 Ochi skipped two grades in Roosevelt High School and participated in UCLA's UniCamp to go to college there.
 In 1959, Ochi ran for Nisei Week Queen because her mother wanted to visit their relatives in Japan but didn't have enough money to do so, but the grand prize for pageant was a trip to Japan.
-In the same year, she graduated from UCLA with a bachelor’s degree in physical education and worked at University High School and in the Montebello Unified School District before returning to East Los Angeles to teach at Stevenson Junior High School.
+In the same year, she graduated from UCLA with a bachelor's degree in physical education and worked at University High School and in the Montebello Unified School District before returning to East Los Angeles to teach at Stevenson Junior High School.

 She was cast in the musical film Flower Drum Song but pulled out when she saw the costume she would wear.
 In 1963, she married Thomas Ochi.